jhallen/joes-sandbox/cpm/README.md

-# CP/M Emulator for ANSI terminal emulators
+# CP/M Emulator for ANSI terminals

 This is a modified version of Parag Patel's Z80 / CP/M emulator.
 This version includes a filter/emulator for VT-52 and ADM-3A terminals.